 Privileges of Membership

-A member in good standing shall be granted, upon application in writing to the JLN office, any of the following privileges as appropriate for her class of membership:
+A member in good standing shall be granted, upon application in writing to the JLN office, any of the following privileges as appropriate for the member’s class of membership:

 Transfer

-Provisional, Active and Sustaining members shall have the privilege of transferring membership from one (1) Junior League to another.
+Provisional, Active and Sustaining members shall have the privilege of transferring membership from one Junior League to another.
 The privilege of transfer does not extend to a person who has been expelled, placed on restricted status, or removed from membership by the Junior League from which transfer is desired.
 An individual member of a Junior League shall be granted status in the receiving Junior League consistent with the specification of membership classification established by the receiving Junior League.
 A Provisional member who transfers has the right to complete the training for effective community and Junior League involvement as determined by the receiving Junior League.